FraunhoferIKS/parcs/docs/source/causal_dag.rst

 .. literalinclude:: examples/cdag_examples/node_parents.py
     :lines: 26-39

 For this reason, either the data type and the support of the parents must follow the restrictions, or a correction must be done.
-Correction is possible via ``do_correction=True`` argument, which in return tells the node object to read the ``correction_config`` key out of a ``dist_configs`` argument.
+Correction is possible via ``do_correction=True`` argument, which in return tells the node object to read the ``correction_config`` key out of a ``dist_config`` argument.
 The ``correction_config`` then specifies the correction arguments for each distribution parameter.
 In our example, correction of the success probability is a *Sigmoid correction*, meaning that the sampled and calculated raw parameter value is transformed by a sigmoid function.

 .. literalinclude:: examples/cdag_examples/node_correction.py
     :lines: 6-26